Our Hobbister peat moor is the DNA of Orkney

-Our peat is cut in April, dried naturally over summer and then burned in our ancient kilns, where its heathery aromatic smoke infuses the malting barley.
+Annually in April, we hand-cut into this rugged, ancient landscape, one shovel at a time.
+The peat is then dried naturally over summer and burned in our ancient kilns, where its heathery aromatic smoke infuses the malting barley.